-- that Jesus Christ is the begotten Son of the Father, conceived of the Holy Spirit and born of the Virgin Mary.
+- that Jesus Christ is the begotten Son of the Father, conceived of the Holy Ghost and born of the Virgin Mary.
 That Jesus was crucified, buried, and raised from the dead.
 That he ascended to heaven and is today at the right hand of the Father, as the Intercessor.

 - that all have sinned and come short of the glory of God and that repentance is commanded of God for all and necessary for forgiveness of sins.

 - that justification, regeneration, and the new birth are wrought by faith in the blood of Jesus Christ.